-Winded, weak, white as death, all he could do was reach out a hand to Henri.
-She was standing in the doorway, her hands held against the jambs, her face a mask of terror.
-Now the behemoth was moving away, it seemed to have lost its grip on her.
-At least he hoped that was the case.
-As more tentacles grabbed him around the waist and arms and legs and lifted him off the ground, he felt a warm sense of relief that at least Henri was out of danger.
+Winded, weak, white as death, all he could do was reach out a hand to Henri, who was standing in the doorway, her hands holding the jamb.
+Now the behemoth was moving away, it seemed to have lost its grip on her, and her face was a mask of terror.
+As more tentacles grabbed him around the waist and arms and legs and lifted him off the ground, he felt a warm sense of relief that at least Henri was safe, and would survive this disaster.
 It would be one less death he would be responsible for.

-He now noticed his struggle to survive had captured the interest of the monster.
-This time, instead of dropping him into one of the waiting mouths, the tentacles held him in front of the thing’s slitted yellow eyes.
-It looked him up and down with what seemed like intense fascination.
+Morgan suddenly noticed his struggle to survive had captured the interest of the monster.
+This time, instead of dropping him into one of the waiting mouths, the tentacles raised him toward the thing’s face and dangled him in front of its slitted yellow eyes.
+For a while it looked him up and down with what seemed like intense fascination.

-A warm tingle began to wash over him.
-The she-god’s interest was giving him the kind of high he’d only ever experienced in his university days, when he’d partied on ecstasy and felt an overwhelming emotional connection to every person in the room.
-She was a vision, a sublime warrior, and she was interested in him.
-He was the chosen one, her sole focus of attention out of everything in the entire universe.
-He craved her gaze, wanted to crawl across her perfect tentacles and stroke her cool ebony cheek.
+As the she-god stared, a warm tingle washed over him.
+Her interest was giving him the kind of high he’d only ever experienced in his university days, when he’d partied on ecstasy and felt an overwhelming emotional connection to every person in the room.
+This was different, though: the elation wasn’t coming from a chemical inside him, it flowed into his every pore from the sublime creature that held him.
+She was a vision, a warrior, a conqueror of worlds, and she was interested in him.
+He was the favoured one, her sole focus of attention out of everyone and everything in the entire universe, and he craved her gaze, wanted to crawl across her perfect tentacles and stroke her cool ebony cheek.

-As his muscles relaxed and his mind wavered and his eyes went in and out of focus, he pondered how rare it must be for the beloved to be challenged.
-This is what had warranted this favour; he was certain of it.
-She was a divinity, a supreme being, the Black Queen; he was her servant, her protector, her slave, to do with as she wished.
-All he wanted to do was worship her, beg for her glorious attention, become one with her perfection.
+As his muscles relaxed and his mind wavered and his eyes went in and out of focus, it came to him how rare it must be for the beloved to be challenged.
+This is what had warranted this unexpected and unwarranted favour, he was certain of it.
+She was a divinity, a supreme being, the Black Queen, and he was her servant, her protector, her obedient slave, to do with as she wished.
+All he wanted was the chance to worship her for all eternity, to beg for her glorious attention and become one with her perfection.

 These were Morgan’s last thoughts as his life was drained from him.
 Once he was nothing but a dry husk, the Black Queen opened her mouth, threw in his body and swallowed him whole.